 "It is now 18 years since I attended my first RCIA meeting.
-It didn't take long for me to realize I wasn't starting some kind of course where I was to be assessed or judged - that what I was doing was taking the first tentative steps of a journey that was going to last my whole like being given another life."

-life, with a group of people who were genuinely pleased to see me each time we met."
+It didn't take long for me to realize I wasn't starting some kind of course where I was to be assessed or judged - that what I was doing was taking the first tentative steps of a journey life, with a group of people who were genuinely pleased to see me each time we met."